By Sandy Baker

 Every person’s detox process depends on various factors, including the type of drug and the severity of the addiction.
 Individuals who have used a drug longer are often more dependent, therefore creating a more intense reaction when the drug is no longer present.

-Understanding the Detox Process
+Understanding the Medical Detoxification Process

 Not all individuals who enter into an addiction treatment program will go through a complete detox process.
 Only those who are currently using drugs or alcohol and who have cognitive or emotional impairments due to their substance use will need to do so.